 Before we start, you’re going to need to open a new tab in your browser.

-From my experience, working from a PC will be the easiest… Although Maike can sometimes go through an entire workflow using only her phone… Maybe one day I’ll also develop that skill, but I like to see what I’m doing & so today we’re going to be going over the desktop PC tutorial of Canva. 😉
+From my experience, working from a PC will be the easiest… Although Maike can sometimes go through an entire workflow using only her phone… Maybe one day I’ll also develop that skill, but I like to see what I’m doing & so today we’re going to be going over the desktop PC tutorial.

-Now what you’re going to need to do next, and this is very important, is read one of our previous posts. 😉
+Now what you’re going to need to do next, and this is very important, is to read one of our previous posts.

-Seriously though, our 10 tips to create the best viral Pinterest pins will highlight exactly what you need to include in your Pin design process and get your repins rolling!
-Click here to discover the top tips.
+Seriously though, our 10 tips to create the best viral Pinterest pins will highlight exactly what you need to include in your Pin design process and get your repins rolling.

 Are you back?
 Great!
 Let’s get started.